Financhill

 Entergy

-• Which has Higher Returns FE or EXC?
+• Which has Higher Returns FE or NEE?

 Company Gross Margin Earnings Per Share Invested Capital